Human rights in Iran: Reza Shah era

 The reign of Reza Shah was authoritarian and dictatorial at a time when authoritarian governments and dictatorships were common in both the region and the world, and the Universal Declaration of Human Rights was some years away.
 Freedom of the press, workers' rights, and political freedoms were restricted under Reza Shah.
 Independent newspapers were closed down, political parties – even the loyal Revival party – were banned.
 The government banned all trade unions in 1927, and arrested 150 labor organizers between 1927 and 1932.

 Physical force was used against some kinds of prisoners – common criminals, suspected spies, and those accused of plotting regicide.
-Burglars in particular were subjected to the bastinado (beating the soles of the feet), and the strappado (suspended in the air by means of a rope tied around the victims arms) to "reveal their hidden loot".
+Burglars in particular were subjected to the bastinado (beating the soles of the feet), and the strappado (being suspended in the air by means of a rope tied around the victims arms) to "reveal their hidden loot".
 Suspected spies and assassins were "beaten, deprived of sleep, and subjected to the qapani" (the binding of arms tightly behind the back) which sometimes caused a joint to crack.
 But for political prisoners – who were primarily Communists – there was a "conspicuous absence of torture" under Reza Shah's rule.
 The main form of pressure was solitary confinement and the withholding of "books, newspapers, visitors, food packages, and proper medical care".
 While often threatened with the qapani, political prisoners "were rarely subjected to it."